sagemath/trac_to_gh/Issue 5669.md

 - I wrote the interface to use it
 - I modified the Graph class to use this software instead.
 - Added to the function to compute the maximum clique, I added the function Maximum independant set ( which is a similar notion for the complement of a graph, a bit more customary ).
 As the algorithm provided a function to compute all the maximum cliques, I also added this function

+Note: The spkg can be found in http://sage.math.washington.edu/home/mabshoff/SPKG/cliquer-1.2.spkg

 Issue created by migration from https://trac.sagemath.org/ticket/5669